ncaccia/astro-blog-tutorial/README.md

 #### Unit 2 - Pages

 - .astro syntax === html + js files
-  - `.astro` file’s frontmatter is written in JS
+  - `.astro` file’s frontmatter is written in JS (also called **code fences**)
+    - If there is nothing in the frontmatter of your .astro file, you don’t have to write the code fences.
+You can always add them back in when you need them.
 - [File-based Routing in Astro](https://docs.astro.build/en/basics/astro-pages/#file-based-routing)
 - [Astro page HTML](https://docs.astro.build/en/basics/astro-pages/#astro-pages)
 - Write Markdown content